jawadstalker/jawadstalker/readme.md

 # Death Stalker

 Hi!
 I’m Jawad, a passionate **Web Developer** exploring innovative tech solutions and creating engaging projects.
-I love working on **React, TypeScript, Tailwind**, and building apps that people enjoy using.
+I love working on **React, TypeScript, Tailwind**, and building apps that people enjoy using. in the new year im switching to make games beacuse i could not find a good job for front-end developer... may the force be with you!

 ---